schitresh/computer_science/database_system/8_concurrency_control_protocols.md

       - T1 granted A, T2 granted B
       - T1 waiting for B, T2 waiting for A
   - Starvation
-  - Does not insure recoverability
+  - Does not ensure recoverability

 ### Strict 2PL Protocol
 - In 2PL, transactions can release any lock before committing